CtrlK

 Trigger Term Quality

-Includes strong natural trigger terms users would say: 'vertex ai terraform', 'deploy gemini terraform', 'model garden infrastructure', 'vertex ai endpoints terraform', 'vector search terraform'.
+Includes strong natural trigger terms users would actually say: 'vertex ai terraform', 'deploy gemini terraform', 'model garden infrastructure', 'vertex ai endpoints terraform', 'vector search terraform'.
 These cover multiple natural variations of how users would phrase requests.

 3 / 3